What, exactly, is a modular home?

 Prefabricated houses are built on non-removable metal chassis.
 If you are looking at a home that you think could be prefab but whose markers have been removed, look for small holes in the structure where the markers should be.

 What are the benefits of owning a modular home?

 Modular homes can be more affordable than site-built homes.
 Their shorter build time will save you money on the overall construction.
 Home inspections are not needed, as these are all done in the factory.

 Modular homes are much more energy-efficient, so your monthly expenses will be substantially less.
 They also are environmentally friendly.
 There are a great variety of homes from which to choose, and many architects specialize in designing modular homes.
 As with any home, modular homes can be expanded.

 A homeowner must own the land on which the home will reside; depending on your location, that could cost upwards of $100,000.
 Unlike regular homes, the lots cannot be built on subdivisions.
 The initial fees can be cost-prohibitive for some; the builder must be paid first, and in full, before the process has been completed (or, in some cases, before it has begun).

 One option is to get a special construction loan.
 This loan is valid for one year; when the work is completed, the dealer will pay off the loan and a traditional mortgage will be issued.
 Therefore, it is important that you know your budget and shop around.

-Another important thing to note is that the rules in this article apply only to U.S. residents.
-If you live in another country, you will need to check that country’s guidelines.
+Another important thing to note, If you live in another country, you will need to check that country’s guidelines.